Welfare in Finland

 Social security or welfare in Finland is very comprehensive compared to what almost all other countries provide.
 In the late 1980s, Finland had one of the world's most advanced welfare systems, which guaranteed decent living conditions to all Finns.
 Created almost entirely during the first three decades after World War II, the social security system was an outgrowth of the traditional Nordic belief that the state is not inherently hostile to the well-being of its citizens and can intervene benevolently on their behalf.
 According to some social historians, the basis of this belief was a relatively benign history that had allowed the gradual emergence of a free and independent peasantry in the Nordic countries and had curtailed the dominance of the nobility and the subsequent formation of a powerful right wing.
-Finland's history was harsher than the histories of the other Nordic countries but didn't prevent the country from following their path of social development.
+Although Finland's history was harsher than the histories of the other Nordic countries, this did not prevent the country from following their path of social development.